jamsme/weatherApi/README.md

-Showing 6 different cities and thier weather forecast that Coding Dojo is in.
+Showing 6 different cities and their weather forecast that the Coding Dojo are located in.
 Using the openWeatherMap Api.